 Monaco Top Cars Collection Museum

-In amongst the shops and restaurants of the small Fontvieille shopping mall is the superb Monaco Top Cars Collection.
-The 5000 m2 building houses a selection of rare and interesting cars which are owned by Prince Rainier III of Monaco.
+Head to the Port Hercule and discover the Monaco Top Cars Collection, a selection of rare and interesting cars which were owned by Prince Rainier III of Monaco.

-To complete the experience, dine at one the trendy beach restaurants, its not going to be the cheapest meal you ever had, but the quality of the food is excellent.
+To complete the experience, dine at one the trendy beach restaurants, it’s not going to be the cheapest meal you’ve ever had, but the quality of the food is excellent.
 The restaurants are popular with families at lunch time and there is a more grown up vibe at night.

 Monaco Swimming Pool and Port Area